rust-lang/style-team/guide/expressions.md

 Don't put any extra spaces before the first `|` (unless the closure is prefixed by `move`); put a space between the second `|` and the expression of the closure.
-Between the `|`s, you should use function definition syntax, however, elide types where possible.
+Between the `|`s, you should use function definition syntax; however, elide types where possible.

 Use closures without the enclosing `{}`, if possible.
 Add the `{}` when you have